minhdang26403/minimal-mistakes/_posts/2021-09-18-merge-sort.md

 The algorithm reaches the base case when the subarray has the size of 1, in which there is no work needed to be done because every array of size 1 is already sorted.

-The key subroutine of the merge sort algorithm is the algorithm that merges two sorted arrays into a sorted one.
+The key subroutine of the merge sort algorithm is merging two sorted arrays into a sorted one.
 We merge by calling an auxiliary function $merge(A,p,q,r)$, where $A$ is an array and $p,q,$ and $r$ are indices of the array such that $p \le q \lt r$.
-Assuming that the subarrays $A[p..q]$ and $A[q+1..r]$ are sorted, the algorithm merges them into a single subarray that replaces the current subarray $A[p..r]$
+Assuming that the subarrays $A[p..q]$ and $A[q+1..r]$ are sorted, the $merge(A,p,q,r)$ function merges them into a single subarray that replaces the current subarray $A[p..r]$.

 The merging process works as follows:
-- First, we have two pointers pointing to the smallest elements of subarrays, which are already sorted.
+- First, we have two pointers (indicated by yellow circles) pointing to the smallest elements of subarrays, which are already sorted.
-- We compare two first elements, then place the smaller element into the output array and move the pointer to the next element of the smaller element.
+- We compare the two first elements, then place the smaller element into the output array and move the pointer to the next element of the smaller element.
 We repeat this step until one input array is empty, at which time we just take the remaining input array and put them into the output array.
 Comparing two elements takes constant time, and we do it at most $n$ times, where $n=r-p+1$.
 Therefore, the merge procedure takes $\Theta(n)$.

 ![mergeProcedure]({{ site.url }}{{ site.baseurl }}/assets/images/merge_sort/merge.png)[^3]

 ## Merge sort implementation

 When implementing the merge procedure, we can add a special value $\infty$ to avoid having to check whether each subarray is empty.
-Whenever the pointer of one subarray moves to $\infty$, all the values of a remaining subarray will be sequentially placed into the output array until this subarray is empty (the pointer moves to $\infty$ value).
+Whenever the pointer of one subarray moves to $\infty$, all the values of a remaining subarray will be sequentially placed into the output array until this subarray is empty because all values in the remaining subarray are smaller than $\infty$.

 ```python
 def merge(A, p, q, r):